 - Improvement will only occur if intensity, duration and quality of training are progressively increased

 - Physical training must follow a pattern of load (overload) followed by recovery.
-Periods of physical stress must be followed by periods of recovery to avoid deteriorating performance, and
+Follow periods of physical stress by periods of recovery to avoid deteriorating performance.

 - Players will adapt to a training load that remains the same.
 Be sure to keep your players interested and engaged by varying the order of training and using new drills and games.
 Interest will stimulate the mind and body to react positively.